 — Must be applying with an enterprise they wish to grow, rather than wanting support for a one-off project.

-— Must commit to dedicating a minimum of 20-hours a week to the business in the 12-months after receiving the award, and to attending a two-day residential for wider group sessions and training.
+— Must commit to dedicating a minimum of 20-hours a week to the business in the 12-months after receiving the award, and to engaging with the Incubator programme, including wider group sessions, events, and training.

-— From January 14, 2020 until June 30, 2021 applicants must be legally resident in the UK.
-If applying as a group, then all of the applicants must be legally resident in the UK within this time.
+— From January 31, 2023 until June 29, 2024 applicants must legally reside in the UK.
+If applying as a group, then all of the applicants must legally reside in the UK within this time.

 + Judging criteria

 DBACE is delighted to bring together a group of experts in their fields to judge DBACE 2023.
 All the panel members draw on extensive professional experience across the creative industries and have many years of experience in setting up and supporting new businesses.